blankdvth/SLMDocs/docs/user/plugins/counting.md

 - Messages will be marked with a ✅ once successfully processed, if you see a message without a ✅, wait for it to be processed before sending another number.
 Messages from the bot itself is exempt from this rule.

 ## Supported Syntax
 A wide variety of syntax is supported in counting.
-You can simply send the next number (e.g. `42`), *or* you can send an expression that evaluates to that number.
+You can simply send the next number (e.g. `#!python 42`), *or* you can send an expression that evaluates to that number.

 We use a minified version of the ***Python*** evaluator to evaluate the expressions -- a large amount of basic Python syntax is supported.
 Note that $\LaTeX$ syntax is **not** supported.